Top 5 Chair Massage Benefits

-What takes just 15 minutes to alleviate stress and help employees perform at the top of their game?
 Studies have found that receiving a 15-minute chair massage once a week can reduce cortisol levels (a stress hormone) and boost the immune system.
-Additionally, employers that offer chair massage as a part of their company stress management programs find that their employees develop a greater sense of wellbeing, experience fewer missed workdays, and have improved overall job satisfaction.
+Employers that offer massage as a part of their company stress management program find that their employees develop a greater sense of wellbeing, experience fewer missed workdays, and have improved overall job satisfaction.

 What is a chair massage?

-Often called “corporate massage,” a chair massage is a shoulder, neck, and upper back massage that takes place in a specially designed massage chair and is the most convenient method of delivering onsite massage therapy.
-Since you don’t change clothes for a chair massage, it can be done “on the spot” to reduce tension, promote better circulation, muscle stimulation and stress relief.
-You sit leaning forward with your face nestled comfortably in a face cradle; the massage therapist will ask you how a certain pressure feels and your response will help the practitioner find the best way to relieve pain and relax and rejuvenate you.
+Often called “corporate massage”, a chair massage is a shoulder, neck, and upper back massage that takes place in a massage chair and is the most convenient method of delivering onsite massage.
+It can be done “on the spot” without the need to change clothes and helps to reduce tension, promote better circulation, muscle stimulation and stress relief.
+Your massage therapist will ask you how a certain pressure feels and your response will help them find the best way to relieve pain, relax and rejuvenate you.

 What are the benefits of chair massage?